|Sari Wilson, photo by Elena Seibert|

 That sense of disorientation and ambition are guiding, and perhaps paradoxical, aspects of Mira’s experience.

 Also, the idea of the visual motif of glass became kept coming up as I was writing—the glass enclosure Maurice puts Pavlova’s shoe in, and mirrors of all kinds, of course.
 I began to understand that I was writing about the way we see ourselves, how others see us, and what it really is to be seen.

 Q: Do you see this more as Mira’s story or as a universal story about women in ballet?

-At the same time, I wanted the book to contain something larger—questions about being a woman in our world.
+At the same time, there is much in Mira’s experience that translates to all dancers——their struggles, ambitions, and sacrifices—and perhaps women’s encounters with a certain ideal of beauty.
+I wanted the book to contain something larger—questions about being a woman.
 Ballet seemed a perfect crucible for the pressures girls face.

-Q: You also have another new book out.
+Q: You also have another recent book out.
 What can you tell us about it?

 Basically, we sent comics to prose writers and prose fiction to cartoonists and asked each to creatively riff off of some element—it could be a character, a theme, an image—to create an original piece of fiction.
 We left it very open-ended.

 We had so much fun creating a “dialogue between forms” and working with cartoonists and writers we admire!
 We are grateful to Pressgang for publishing this unique, beautiful book.
 You can read more about the project here.

 A: Right now I’m enjoying writing essays connected to this novel—I just finished one about ideals of beauty.
 I published this essay in The New York Times about my daughter being in The Nutcracker and the complicated feelings it brought up for me.

 And this one for Catapult about going from being a dancer to a writer.
 I do have another novel in the works, but novels are so demanding.
 It will be waiting for when have space to get back to it.